aedera/deepredmt/README.md

 sequence motifs with a convolutional approach.

-Source code and instructions are provided for reproducibility of the main results of "Deepred-Mt: Deep Representation Learning for Predicting C-to-U RNA Editing in Plant Mitochondria," by A. A. Edera, I. Small, D. H. Milone, and
+Source code and instructions are provided for reproducibility of the main results of "_Deepred-Mt: Deep Representation Learning for Predicting C-to-U RNA Editing in Plant Mitochondria_", by A. A. Edera, I. Small, D. H. Milone, and
 M. V. Sanchez-Puerta.

 Research Institute for Signals, Systems and Computational Intelligence,